-Diclofenac sodium is a nonsteroidal agent with marked analgesic/anti- inflammatory properties.
+Almiral is a non-steroidal agent with marked analgesic/anti- inflammatory properties.
 It is an inhibitor of prostaglandin synthetase, (cyclo-oxygenase).
 Diclofenac sodium in vitro does not suppress proteoglycan biosynthesis in cartilage at concentrations equivalent to the concentrations reached in human beings.
+When used concomitantly with opioids for the management of post-operative pain, Almiral often reduces the need for opioids.